Outdoor Skin Over Time

 • Texture changes

-Sun protection is foundational for outdoor skin, but it does not prevent all skin damage from the sun.
+Sun protection is foundational for outdoor skin, but it does not prevent all damage.
+Read our blog on Tips to Care for Your Sunburned Skin for recovery guidance.

 Wind